sourcegraph/sourcegraph-public-snapshot/doc/admin/how-to/blobstore_debugging.md

 Today, Sourcegraph uses blobstore for storing precise code intel (LSIF/SCIP) uploads.
 You can also configure Sourcegraph to use [S3 or GCS for object storage](../external-services/object_storage.md) if you prefer.

-In the near future, other SOurcegraph features like Batch Changes may also rely on object storage and so, if possible, it's best to make sure it is working.
+In the near future, other Sourcegraph features like Batch Changes may also rely on object storage and so, if possible, it's best to make sure it is working.

 ## How to check blobstore is working as expected